RCmags/pulseInput/README.md

 It's well suited to read the channels of a RC receiver or the output of an ultrasonic distance sensor.
 Given that it uses interrupts to measure the signals, one can read multiple signals without delays in the main loop.

 # How it works
-A pin change interrupts is used to detect when a signal is rising or falling, and the _on-time_ of the signal is measured in microseconds.
+A pin change interrupt is used to detect when a signal is rising or falling, and the _on-time_ of the signal is measured in microseconds.
 As such, this library is only suited to decode PWM-like signals, where the time of the pulse-width (on-time) determines the value of the signal.

 ![image](diagram.png)